 Staining Real Wood Veneer

 With the new desktop in place, it's time to stain it.
-A drawer from the desk was taken to the local home improvement store and a stain that matched as closely as possible was chosen.
+A drawer from the desk was taken to the local home improvement store, and a stain that matched as closely as possible was chosen.
 The original plan was to stain it and then apply several coats of shellac as a protective surface.

-Unfortunately the stain didn't match the existing color of the desk very well.
+Unfortunately, the stain didn't match the existing color of the desk very well.
 You can never really know as the thickness of the stain coat will result in differing colors, as will the type of wood it is going on.
-A second, polyurethane, stain that was on hand was used as a second and then third coat - the final color was very close to the original reddish brown of the desk.
+A second, polyurethane, stain that was on hand was used as a second and then third coat; the final color was very close to the original reddish brown of the desk.
 As long as the same type of stain is used, preferably from the same manufacturers, stain can also be mixed for custom colors prior to application and is another possible method of matching colors.
-The few scratches and small imperfections on other areas of the desk received a light coat of the first stain; as they were all very small anyway they have virtually disappeared.
+The few scratches and small imperfections on other areas of the desk received a light coat of the first stain; as they were all very small anyway, they have virtually disappeared.

-Two additional coats of a gloss polyurethane was then applied, sanding very lightly between coats with a 200 grit sandpaper, for additional protection.
+Two additional coats of a gloss polyurethane were then applied, sanding very lightly between coats with a 200 grit sandpaper, for additional protection.
 A keyboard, lamp and other items will tend to scratch the surface; 4 total coats of polyurethane will provide the protection needed to keep the new surface in good condition for years to come.